aolwyn/aolwyn/README.md

 - 👋 Hi, I’m @aolwyn (Adam Bayley).
-I'm a student at Queen's University (Kingston, ON) studying computer engineering. (in 3rd year)
+I'm a student at Queen's University (Kingston, ON) studying computer engineering. (entering 4rd year)

 - 👀 I’m interested in swimming, video games, reading, and the medical applications of coding!